ewinslow/ng-elgg/README.md

 the start.

-### Allows you to focus on differentiation right from the start

-Lots of apps these days have a very common set of needs, such as the ability of users to log in, post content, manage notification settings, etc. This is all very tedious to code up again and again.
-It's better to

-### Get valuable insights into how people use your app
+### Metrics
+The best way to get insight into your users' experience using your app is to measure everything.

 ng-elgg comes out-of-the-box integrated with Google Analytics.
 But we go way beyond just tracking pageviews:

- * Abandonment rates for every form
+ * Abandonment rates for every form (TODO)
- * Which parts of the UI are users interacting with
+ * Which parts of the UI are users interacting with (TODO)
- * How long is the transition from page to page
+ * How long is the transition from page to page (Done!)
- * All the exceptions you're getting and how many
+ * All the exceptions you're getting and how many (TODO)
- * A/B experiments framework built in
+ * A/B experiments framework built in (TODO)

 Each of these can give you really good insights into where your app needs improvement and will help you focus on the low-hanging fruit first.